Boat at Water Cay beach in the Turks and Caicos

 Caribbean Cruisin'

 Located at Heaving Down Rock Marina on the east end of Providenciales, Caribbean Cruisin' is the primary passenger ferry service operator in the country, with routes from Providenciales to North and South Caicos.
-They also provide jet ski rentals and tours, boat charters, and excursions, and water sports.
+They also provide jet ski rentals and tours, boat charters, excursions, and water sports.